Among popular networking vendors, Ubiquiti has a unique approach, called UniFi, that fits all user demographics, from novice to enterprise-class.

 UniFi and AmpliFi are two networking product lines from Ubiquiti.
 They have entirely different architectures and initially serve two separate user demographics.

-The UniFi family—represented by UniFi Cloud Gateways—was originally geared toward business/pro/enterprise users.
+The UniFi family—represented by UniFi Cloud Gateways—was initially designed for business, professional, and enterprise users.
 Its comprehensive consoles or controllers act as the central host of various products, of which networking is only part of the picture.

 On the other hand, the AmpliFi family, represented by the Wi-Fi 5 HD Wi-Fi system, first launched in August 2017, and then the Wi-Fi 6 Alien, is explicitly made for the home environment.
 These simple mesh-ready app-operated Wi-Fi routers are easy to use but have a limited feature set.

-In 2019, the UniFi Dream Machine (UDM) was the first UniFi console that also worked well as a home router thanks to its friendly design and simple setup process.
-After that, the UDR and subsequent compact UniFi consoles further bridged the gap, making UniFi hardware increasingly applicable to the home.
+In 2019, the UniFi Dream Machine (UDM) was the first UniFi console that also functioned well as a home router, thanks to its user-friendly design and straightforward setup process.
+Following that, the UDR and subsequent compact UniFi consoles further bridged the gap, making UniFi hardware increasingly suitable for the home.

-It seems that Ubiquiti will eventually phase out AmpliFi and focus on UniFi as its only encompassing platform.
+It appears that Ubiquiti will eventually phase out AmpliFi and focus on UniFi as its primary platform.

-Ubiquiti has not made a new AmpliFi product since late 2019, and nowadays, a UniFi Cloud Gateway can be an excellent fit as home or business “routers.”
+Ubiquiti has not made a new AmpliFi product since late 2019, and nowadays, a UniFi Cloud Gateway can be an excellent fit as a home or business “router”.
 In fact, the compact options, such as the latest UDR7, UCG-Max, or UCG-Fiber, are ideal for any home in terms of design.

 So, if you start with Ubiquiti today, UniFi is the sensible way to go.

-No matter which UniFi console you get, the hardware can do a lot thanks to the comprehensive Network application.
-Still, let’s explore which one you should buy.
+No matter which Network-enabled UniFi console you get—you only need one to start a network—the hardware offers a range of features thanks to the comprehensive Network application.
+Still, they differ in various areas.
+Let’s explore which one you should buy.

 The first thing to consider when buying hardware is its size.
 The device has to fit physically.

-As mentioned, UniFi Cloud Gateways (consoles) come in different shapes and sizes.
+As mentioned, UniFi Cloud Gateways (consoles) come in different shapes.
 For a business network, you can choose the full-scale rackmount design.
 For a home, there are more compact options for desktop placement or wall mounting.
-That said, cost and capacities aside, pick one that meets your placement and “spouse approval” requirements.
+Cost and capacities aside, pick one that meets your placement and “spouse approval” requirements.
 These devices can work interchangeably.

 In most cases, though, a compact console is more applicable since the rackmount ones are very large and generally don’t have built-in Wi-Fi.
 Speaking of which, Wi-Fi or no Wi-Fi is the first question.